danielclark00/test-action-repo/README.md

 This is a test repo to test the 'technical-writer' repo to see if other repos can use its automated readme updates using that repo's github action.

-Small change to see if the action works!!!
+Small change to see if the action works!!